sasc1/node_angular/README.md

 3. if you have authorization in place enter **db.auth("user","password")** (replace user and password with your credentials)
 4. insert collection and documents with **db.mymodels.insert({_id:1,name:"me"});**

-Now start the node server with: **node server.js** from the command line (you should cd to the node_angular folder).
+Now start the node server with: **node server.js** from the command line (you should cd to the node_angular folder before).
-In the browser navigate to localhost:300.
+In the browser navigate to **localhost:300**.
 A button should be visible, press on it and a list of *mymodels* is displayed.

 ## Developing